Last Updated on July 11, 2023

-Even now we continue to run across Pros who don’t quite understand how an impact driver works.
+From time to time we still run across folks who don’t quite understand how an impact driver works.
 Impact drivers are an essential tool for any Pro.
 They let you apply more force (or torque) than a drill.
 Used in tandem, a cordless drill handles hole-making while an impact driver sets or sinks the fasteners.
 For basic screwdriving, an impact driver might be the only tool you need.
-If you’ve ever asked “How does an impact driver work?” hopefully this article helps answer your questions.
+If you have ever wondered how an impact driver works, this article should help answer your questions.

 How an Impact Driver Works Internally